emk/node-feedhose/README.md

     sudo cp extras/feednozzle.conf.upstart /etc/init/feednozzle.conf
     sudo cp extras/feednozzle.monit /etc/monit/conf.d/feednozzle

+These configuration files will serve on port `80`, not `8000`, so be sure to update your EC2 security group to allow traffic on port `80`.

 Next, edit `/etc/monit/monitrc` to taste.
 10 second checks are fine.
 You may now start your server and your monitor process.